-- 4. Define 'Controlling' and discuss the 'Control Process'.
-Explain with examples the pre-requisites.
-Identify characteristics of an effective control system, and the method of exercising control in a structured set-up.
+- 4. Define 'Controlling' and discuss the Control Process.
+Describe, with examples, the pre requisites of an effective control system and the methods of exercising controls in a structured setup.

-- 5. Write short notes on any three of the following:
+- 5. Write short notes on any three of the following :

-- (a) Determinants of Inter-personal behaviour
+- (a) Types of Power

-- (b) Resistance to Change
+- (b) Barriers to effective Communication.

-- (c) Channels of Communication
+- (c) MBO

-- (d) Models of Decision- making
+- (d) Group Formation

-- (e) Group Formation
+- (e) Approaches to Coordination